-The Office of Risk Management, through it's partner, Ratio Risk Services, promotes the safety and security of diocesan parishes, schools and institutions by assisting locations in controlling losses, responding to claims, and creating a culture of risk awareness.
-As the active period of the hurricane season approaches, we have updated our hurricane preparedness guide previously distributed last summer.
-This guide outlines measures you can take to help mitigate damages and save lives in the event of a hurricane.
-If you have any questions or concerns about any of the information in this guide, please call the Office of Risk Management at 617-746-5742.
+The Office of Risk Management promotes the safety and security of our program participants by assisting locations in controlling losses, responding to claims, and creating a culture of risk awareness.
+As the active period of the hurricane season approaches, we have created this hurricane preparedness guide, outlining measures you can take to help mitigate damages and save lives in the event of a hurricane.
+If you have any questions or concerns about any of the information contained herein, please call the Office of Risk Management at 617-746-5742.